 1. Five-up standard measure of progress view

 This is our starting point.
-This view lets us benchmark our product using daily, weekly, monthly cohort groups.
+This view lets us benchmark our product using daily, weekly, and monthly cohort groups.

 For clarity, here’s how to read these numbers: